vramana/blog/content/posts/2023_retrospective.md

 - I have focussed on building a great engineering culture and work environment for all my teammates.
 I recognized my passion for engineering is my biggest leverage to make my teammates more excited about the work they do.
-I feel I am seeing small results from the work I put in, I hope to even better results in the future.
+I feel I am seeing small results from the work I put in, I hope to see even better results in the future.

 ## Outside work